-This publication explains how the tax law applies to partnerships and to partners.
-A partnership does not pay tax on its income but "passes through" any profits or losses to its partners.
+This publication explains how the income tax law applies to partnerships and to partners.
+Generally, a partnership does not pay tax on its income but "passes through" any profits or losses to its partners.
 Partners must include partnership items on their tax returns.

 For a discussion of business expenses a partnership can deduct, see Publication 535.
-Members of oil and gas partnerships should read about the deduction for depletion in chapter 13 of that publication.
+Members of oil and gas partnerships should read about the deduction for depletion in chapter 10 of that publication.

 Certain partnerships must have a tax matters partner (TMP) who is also a general partner.
-For information on the rules for designating a TMP, see the instructions for Schedule B of Form 1065 and Temporary Regulations section 301.6231(a)(7)-1T.
+For information on the rules for designating a TMP, see the instructions for Schedule B of Form 1065 and section 301.6231(a)(7)-1 of the regulations.